microsoft/xdp-for-windows/docs/threat-model.md

 See also [shared user/kernel buffers](#memory-mapped-in-shared-user-kernel-buffers).

-### Stealing RX Traffic
+### Stealing Traffic

-Processes can redirect or forward RX traffic prior to it reaching the OS networking stack.
+Processes can redirect or forward RX and TX traffic prior to it reaching the OS networking stack.
 This may lead to a denial of service of the original target, as well as access to the packet contents by the XDP process, which is normally arbitrated and denied by the OS networking stack.

 ### Drop of Traffic